 During your evaluation, you may wish to configure each rule individually or exclude certain files and processes from being evaluated by the feature.

-See the Customize attack surface reduction rules topic for information on configuring the feature with management tools, including Group Policy and MDM CSP policies.
+See Customize attack surface reduction rules for information on configuring the feature with management tools, including Group Policy and MDM CSP policies.